lost-particles/Search_Engine/submission/javascript/src/main/submission/javascript/src/main/submission/javascript/src/main/submission/javascript/src/main/README.md

 ## Summary
 > Summarize your implementation, including key challenges you encountered

+I implememnted all the componenets of the search engine according to the description for each component, and by looking at the input and output data for each component.
+This gave me the idea about how the data is handled and how the data flows through all the components.
+Key challenges that i faced, was that since,

-My implementation comprises `9` software components, totalling `500` lines of code in the following languages: `150` lines of shell scripts and `350` of JavaScript code.
+My implementation comprises `9` software components, totaling `500` lines of code in the following languages: `150` lines of shell scripts and `350` of JavaScript code.
 Key challenges included `1> I didn't know much about the different aspects of search engine, i had to analyse all the steps to understand why we were doing certain things.
 For instance, while implementing inverse indexing, i was initially not sure why the data structure was the way it was, but once i started playing with the code, it gave me the idea.

 2> Another key challenge for me was, that since i had limited knowledge on few key shell commands used in this assignment, i had to read the documentation/man page of these commands.